Indirect Cost Rates

 In order to recover indirect costs related to Federal awards, most organizations must negotiate an ICR with the Federal agency that provides the preponderance of funding, or Health and Human Services in the case of colleges and universities.
 NSF is the cognizant agency and negotiates formal negotiated indirect cost rate agreements (NICRAs) for ~ 110 organizations.
 Organizations, for which NSF is the agency with rate cognizance, are required to regularly (typically annually) submit proposals to update their ICRs.
 CAAR is responsible for negotiating and issuing ICRs for NSF’s cognizant awardees.
 CAAR does not negotiate ICRs for organizations that are not direct recipients of NSF funding (e.g. subrecipients) or for foreign organizations.

-If an organization, to which NSF intends to issue a substantial award, does not have a current negotiated rate agreement with any Federal agency, CAAR will require it to support its proposed ICR by submission of an indirect cost proposal (view indirect cost proposal submission procedures).
+If an organization to which NSF intends to issue a substantial award does not have a current negotiated rate agreement with any Federal agency, and does not elect to use the de minimis approach outlined above, CAAR will require the organization to support its proposed ICR by submission of an indirect cost proposal (view indirect cost proposal submission procedures).
 Based on various information available (e.g., historical cost information and the level of funding being requested), CAAR negotiates the funding of indirect costs, typically as a rate.
-Occasionally when NSF plans to issue the organization only one award or a few awards or the total intended amount is not large, CAAR may decline to negotiate an ICR but, instead, recommend an award-specific amount.
+Occasionally when NSF plans to issue the organization only one award or a few awards or the total intended amount is not large, CAAR may decline to negotiate an ICR but, instead, recommend an awardspecific amount.

 Because indirect cost recovery can be limited on NSF awards and could require post-award adjustments, awardees should ensure they understand the limitations relating to indirect cost recovery.
 These limitations will be specified in the award letter or the NICRA, and include: type of rate, percentage rate, and application base.